Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   Also, how did Ner'zhul suddenly learn how to open portals?
 The original Dark Portal was a collaboration between Medivh, guided by an unknown presence from the Twisting Nether, and Gul'dan, taught by the daemon Kil'jaeden.
 There's no indication Ner'zhul, a shaman, was privy to their secrets.[^nerzhul_knowledge]

   The mission proper involves no base building.
-The objective is to subjugate an order of death knights who somehow know how to rebuild the Dark Portals, and who are currently controlled by Mogor the Ogre of the Laughing Skull clan because... reasons?[^mogor] Oh, and while the mission briefing says to subjugate them, the gameplay objective is to destroy them.
+The objective is to subjugate an order of death knights who somehow know how to rebuild the Dark Portal, and who are currently controlled by [Mogor the Ogre](https://warcraft.wiki.gg/wiki/Mogor) of the [Laughing Skull clan](https://warcraft.wiki.gg/wiki/Laughing_Skull_clan) because... reasons?[^mogor] Oh, and while the mission briefing says to subjugate them, the gameplay objective is to destroy them.
 Sure, kill the people whom you're trying to recruit for their vital knowledge.
 It makes perfect sense!

   We start with a small force and have more units join us across the way, including [Grom Hellscream](https://warcraft.wiki.gg/wiki/Grommmash_Hellscream) and... troll axethrowers and goblin sappers?